Engaged & Informed

 Beach Replenishment Funding: Supports an increase in the annual dedicated $25 million Shore Protection Fund.
 The Fund finances beach replenishment and flood mitigation projects along New Jersey’s ocean and bay coastlines.
 For two decades, the Fund has served as a catalyst for the state to acquire federal matching dollars of 65% to New Jersey’s 35% share for important coastal projects, making New Jersey second only to Florida in federal dollars for beach protection.
 Without this Fund as an incentive, N.J. would not benefit from this level of federal support, impacting our safety, quality of life, and the overall economy.
 The Chamber urges our elected officials to work collectively to resolve this issue.

-$15 Minimum Wage: Proposed legislation to increase New Jersey’s minimum wage to $15 per hour by the year 2021 would be especially harmful to small businesses and seasonal businesses.
-The Chamber has testified at Senate and Assembly committee hearings opposing this bill and has recommended amendments specifically for first time jobs, seasonal positions, and a trailing wage.
+$15 Minimum Wage: Enacted legislation that increases New Jersey’s minimum wage to $15 per hour by the year 2021 is difficult for small and seasonal businesses.
+The Chamber testified at Senate and Assembly committee hearings opposing this bill and recommended amendments specifically for first time jobs, seasonal positions, and a trailing wage.
+Get the information on the law here.